hannotify/hanno.codes/_posts/2024-09-17-java-23-has-arrived.md

 ### JEP 471: Deprecate the Memory-Access Methods in sun.misc.Unsafe for Removal

 The `sun.misc.Unsafe` class contains 87 methods to perform low-level operations, such as accessing off-heap memory.
-The class is aptly named: using its methods without performing the necessary safety checks can lead to undefined behavior and to the JVM crashing.
+The class is aptly named: using its methods without performing the necessary safety checks can lead to undefined behaviour and to the JVM crashing.
 They were meant exclusively for use within the JDK, but back in 2002 when the class was introduced the [module system](https://openjdk.org/projects/jigsaw/) wasn't around yet and so there was no way to prevent the class from being used outside the JDK.
 And so the memory-access methods in `sun.misc.Unsafe` became a valuable tool for library developers seeking greater power and performance than what standard APIs could provide.